-A wired timekeeping system has a master clock that is wired to each clock in a building and controls the displayed time to uphold synchronization.
+A wired timekeeping system has a master clock that is physically wired to each clock in a building and, using an Ethernet connection to a time server, controls the displayed time to maintain synchronization.
 In most wired systems, the master clock utilizes a dual correction scheme.
-The correction protocol may vary between models and manufacturers, but typically has an hourly correction for the minutes and seconds along with a 12-hour correction for the hour hand.
-This assures that even the most prolonged power outages will be compensated for automatically.
+The correction protocols often vary between models and manufacturers, but typically synchronizes the minute and second hands every hour, along with a 12-hour correction to keep the hour hand synchronized.
+This ensures that the clocks will automatically correct after most prolonged power outages, while still keeping the synchronization correction mostly unnoticeable.

 Schools traditionally used wired clock systems for two basic reasons: rock solid reliability and the ability to synchronize school bells to the rest of the system.
-The wired and synchronized system ensured that the bells would ring at the same time, no matter what classroom you were in, every day and that students would arrive to class on time — something teachers could only dream about before installing a synchronized system.
+The wired synchronized system ensured that clocks would all read the same time and bells would ring at the same time every day, no matter what classroom you were in, and that students would arrive to class on time — something teachers could only dream of before installing a synchronized system.

 - Hassle-Free Accuracy — Accurate to ± 1 second to the master clock.

-- Remote Control Access — Remotely manage all your equipment from the convenience of any computer with an internet connection.
+- Remote Access — Remotely manage all your equipment from the convenience of any device with an internet connection and web browser.

 - Energy Saving — Uses up to 80% less energy than regular mechanical clocks.

-- Plug and Play — Easy to change clocks because AllSync Plus clocks are shipped with our polarized, color-coded Molex plug.
-If you have any questions, a technical expert can help walk you through the installation process.
+- Plug and Play — Easy to install clocks because AllSync Plus clocks are shipped with our polarized, color-coded Molex® plug.

 - Backup Plan — An internal capacitor keeps all clocks running for up to 15 minutes without batteries in the event of a power outage.